-n how to automatically calculate and tracker the center of mass.
+Tracker can calculate and track the center of mass for you.
+The following steps will help you learn how to automatically calculate and tracker the center of mass.

 - 1. We need to define the masses of the pucks.
-Click the tab for $\mathbf{mass} \ \mathbf{A}$ in the Track Control toolbar.
-In the drop-down menu, select Define... .
+Click the tab for mass A in the Track Control toolbar.
+In the drop-down menu, select Define...
 In the resulting pop-up window, enter the mass of the puck for the parameter m as shown in Figure 23.1. - 2.
-Repeat the previous step for $\mathbf{mass} \ \mathbf{B}$ and enter its mass. - 3.
-Click the | Create | button and select Center of Mass, as shown in Figure 23.2. - 4.
+Repeat the previous step for mass B and enter its mass. - 3.
+Click the Create button and select Center of Mass, as shown in Figure 23.2. - 4.
 You will see a new tab in the Track Control toolbar named cm.
 Click cm to get the menu for the cm object shown in Figure 23.3.
 Click the Select Masses... menu item.